Disney World In September (2025)

 September prices are generally around or below the yearly average, but it’s also a transitional month.
 Low prices can still be found at the beginning of the month, as kids return to school and summer heat lingers.

 Peak hurricane and heat season passes with the middle of the month, and crowds (and prices) increase as we head into the start of fall.
-Here’s a graph of pricing within the month at All Star Movies, Port Orleans Riverside, Wilderness Lodge, and Yacht Club:
+Here’s a graph of pricing within the month at All Star Movies, Port Orleans Riverside, and Contemporary:

 Disney World September Deals and Discounts (Free Dining!)